 "Thy Word is a lamp unto my feet and a light unto my path."
 (Psalm 119, 105) These brief, clear words clearly teach the clarity of Scripture.
 The clarity of Scripture is defined in this way by F. Pieper, "According to Scripture, the perspicuity of Scripture consists in this, that it presents, in language that can be understood by all, whatever men must know to be saved."
-I, p.
+(I, p.
 320, par.
-2) To this we add that all doctrines of Scripture, non-fundamental as well as fundamental are clearly taught in clear passages of Scripture.
-Again F. Pieper: "Augustine, Luther, Chemnitz, Gerhard, regard it as a well-established axiom that all Christian doctrines are revealed in passages that need no explanation whatever."
-(I, p.
+2) It goes without saying that all doctrines of Scripture, non-fundamental as well as fundamental are clearly taught in Again F. Pieper: "Augustine, Luther, Chemitz, Gerhard, regard it as a clear passages of Scripture.
+In passages that need no explanation whatever: (I, p.
 324)

-If ye continue in My word, then are ye My disciples indeed."
-(John 8,31) Faithfulness to the Lord's word is the authoritative norm for discipleship.
+"If ye continue in My word, then are ye My disciples indeed."
+(John 8, 31 ) The Lord's word is the authoritative norm for discipleship.
 "The Word that I have spoken, the same shall judge him in the Last Day."
-(John 12,48) The Lord's Word is the authoritative norm for final judgment.
+(John 12, 48) The Lord's word is the authoritative norm for final judgment.
 All must one day bow beneath the authority of the Word.
 The believer and the Church are bound by the Word now in this world.
 The Smalcald Articles express the authority of the Word in this way: "The rule is: The Word of God shall establish articles of faith, and no one else, not even an angel."
 (Trig., p.
 467)

 These two truths, the clarity and authority of Scripture, form the basis for the great principle of the Reformation, the SOLA SCRIPTURA.

 By God's grace the SOLA SCRIPTURA was restored to the Church through the Reformation, thus freeing Christians once again from the bondage of human tyranny.
-If we today abandon this priceless heritage, we exchange the slavery to the Word, which is true liberty, for the liberty of slavery to the word of man.
-From this preserve us, Lord, in mercy:
+If we today abandon this priceless heritage, we exchange the slavery to the Vord, which is true liberty, for the liberty of slavery to the word of man.
+From this preserve us, Lord, in mercy!

-We sincerely believe that no one in our circles will challenge these basic principles, which are the foundation of our whole theology.
-Yet while clinging to these principles as a synod, we have individuals, who, unwittingly we are sure, have been guilty of denying by implication both the clarity and authority of this particular passage, Romans 16,17, which has served us as a sedes for the doctrine of church fellowship for nigh on to a century.
-We heartily subscribe to the words of the memorial addressed th the Synodical Conference, August 3-6, 1948: "We point out that Romans 16,17f. is a clear passage, so simple that a child can understand it, though there are those who becloud it.
+We sincerely believe that no one in our circles will challange these basic principles which are the foundation of our whole theology.
+Yet while clinging to the principles as a synod, we have the individuals, who, unwittingly we have been guilty of denying both the clarity and authority of an individual passage like Romans 16, 17, which has served us as a sedes for the doctrine of church fellowship for nigh on to a century.
+We heartly subscribe to the words of the memorial addressed to the Synodical Conference, August 3-6, 1948: "We point out that Romans 16, 17% is a clear passage, so simple that a child can understand it, though there are those who becloud it.
 It is a sedes doctrinae, the clear Word of God, the foundation stone of the Synodical Conference's practice in matters of fellowship, that is attacked."
-If the clarity of any sedes doctrinae is denied, then the clarity and authority of all Scripture is undermined.
+If the clarity of any sedes of doctrine is denied, then the clarity and authority of all Scripture is undermined.